 Figure 4 shows a second cross-section through a hurricane, using output from the simple model referred to above.
 In the left half, the shading shows the difference between the temperature at any point and the temperature in the distant environment at the same altitude.
-This shows the dramatically hot core of the storm at higher altitudes; in this case about 8°C warmer than the environment, though much higher temperatures have been measured.
-The colored contours show the radial component of motion, with the light contours at low levels showing inflow, reaching peak speeds of about 10 ms^{-1} and the darker colors at high levels showing outflow, which may reach speeds of several tens of meters per second.
-Note, however, that above the outflow there is another layer of very weak inflow, descending into the outer edge of the eye.
+This shows the dramatically hot core of the storm at higher altitudes; in this case, approximately 8°C warmer than the environment, though much higher temperatures have been measured.
+The colored contours show the radial component of motion; the light contours at low levels show inflow, reaching peak speeds of approximately $10~\rm ms^{-1}$, and the darker colors at high levels show outflow, which may reach speeds of several tens of ms-1.
+Note, however, that above the outflow there is another layer of very weak inflow descending into the outer edge of the eye.